-- Individual health insurance premium is $393 a month;
+- Individual health insurance cost is $393 a month;

 If you pay higher premiums with a lower deductible, you may pay higher monthly out-of-pocket costs.
 If instead you don’t anticipate the need for a lot of medical needs and choose to pay a lower monthly premium but with a higher deductible, your monthly costs will be lower.

 eHealth data indicates that the 2017 average deductibles are: